lyteword/chspurgeon-tod/volume-1/psalm-19.md

 comfort like that which is poured from the bottle of Scripture.

-## "Retire and read thy Bible to be gay."
+Retire and read thy Bible to be gay."

 &nbsp;*"The commandment of the Lord is pure."*&nbsp;No mixture of error defiles